Child Friendly City

 - The built environment and public spaces are child and family friendly

-Encouraging the communities in the Blue Mountains to embrace the concept of a Child Friendly City means that new parents will supported, that children will learn through structured and unstructured play and that language-rich social environments will support early literacy (Blue Mountains Child and Family Plan 2010).
+Encouraging the communities in the Blue Mountains to embrace the concept of a Child Friendly City means that new parents will be supported, that children will learn through structured and unstructured play, and that language-rich social environments will support early literacy (Blue Mountains Child and Family Plan 2010).